getbubblenow/bubble/docs/activation.md

 Have these account credentials handy.
 Be prepared to sign up for new accounts where needed.

 ## Activate via Web UI
 The browser-based admin UI should be displaying an "Activate" page.

-Complete the information on this page and submit the data.
-The Bubble Launcher will create an initial "root" account and other basic system configurations.
+Review the "Activation Notes" below, then complete the information on this page and press the "Activate" button to activate your Bubble Launcher.

 ## Activate via command line
-If you installed Bubble from a binary distribution or built it from source, you can also perform activation using the Bubble command line tools.
+If you installed Bubble from a [binary distribution](run-binary.md) or built it [from source](dev.md), you can also perform activation using the Bubble command line tools.

 Make a copy of the file `config/activation.json` and edit the copy.
 There are comments in the file to guide you.